xMazzmax/coiffeur-seren/README.md

 Definition: Copywriting is the art and science of crafting persuasive and compelling text to promote a product, service, or idea and inspire the audience to take specific action.

 From my knowledge about neuropsychology (science about how the brain affects human behaviour through things like hormones) and behavioural psychology, but also from personal experience, I know for a fact that ambitious people who represent the avatar I came up with are usually driven by deep insecurities.
 As you've already learned, fear is the strongest form of motivation.
 With that in mind, I wanted my copy to relate to those insecurities to grab the user's attention and to provide them a genuine solution with my client's services.
 That's not only how I did this project, but how I do everything in my life.
 But with great power comes great responsibility.
 That's why philosophy is a big component of my life.
-Because I'm well aware of the limits of my capabilities, know that I don't have the the right answers to everything and sometimes make mistakes, I think about the potential negative consequences my actions might lead to.
-I strive to always have a net positive impact on others with everything I do.
-With the negatives and positives taken into account, I always try to focus only on things that will have a positive impact on me **and** the people involved.
-With that out the way, let's resume with copywriting.
+I always strive to make choises that have a net positive impact on me **and** the people involved with everything I do.
+I'm well aware of the limits of my capabilities and I know that I don't always make the right choises.
+I keep that in mind, but I don't let that stop me.
+I never regret anything I've done, because the mistakes I make are lessons I can learn from.
+The only choices I regret are those I knew I should have done, but allowed fear to take over.

+Let's resume with copywriting.

 In addition to using ChatGPT for market research, I used it for: